What is Comparative Literature?

 Can I Major in Comparative Literature?

 Yes!
-If you are interested in literature–-including any combination of prose, poetry, theater, film, visual art, and new media–-we offer two major tracks that offer students a great deal of flexibility in assembling courses for a major.
+If you are interested in literature–-including any combination of prose, poetry, theater, film, visual art, and new media–-Comparative Literature offers a great deal of flexibility in assembling courses for a major.
 We are proud of the fact that no two major plans are entirely alike: each of our majors works closely with an advisor to put together a creative mix of courses that fits his or her own unique interests.

 The Williams College course catalog contains our major requirements, and we have a downloadable course planning worksheet for majors.
 For links to these things, see the Major section of this site.